sharanraj16/purple-vibes-frontend/README.md

 ## Improvements and Issue Resolutions

 This project has undergone a thorough review and improvement process based on detailed feedback received during the initial assessment.
-I am pleased to confirm that **all issues previously marked as "No" have been fully addressed and rectified** in the current version of the project.
+I am pleased to confirm that all issues previously marked as "No" have been fully addressed and rectified in the current version of the project.
 The key enhancements include:

-**Removal of Placeholder Content:**
-All placeholder text has been replaced with dynamic, functional content across the application, including the Post Details page where "Popular profiles" are now correctly displayed.

-**Improved Post Editing Experience:**
+# Improved Post Editing Experience:
-The post editing functionality has been enhanced so that users no longer need to re-upload images if no changes are made.
+The post editing functionality has been improved so that users no longer need to re-upload images if no changes are made.
 Existing images are preloaded and persist unless explicitly updated by the user.

-**Detailed Deployment Instructions:**
+# Detailed Deployment Instructions:
 The deployment documentation now contains comprehensive, step-by-step instructions for setting up, configuring, and deploying both the front-end React application and the back-end Django REST API on Heroku, including repository cloning and environment configuration.

-**Design Documentation Added:**
+# Design Documentation Added:
-Wireframes, mockups, and design rationale have been included in the documentation, outlining the user experience improvements and front-end architecture.
+Wireframes, mockups, and design rationale have been added, outlining the user experience improvements and front-end architecture.

-**Custom Backend Models:**
-While this project currently uses models similar to the course walkthrough, I plan to develop more advanced custom backend models in future projects.
-For example, implementing a **Tagging system** where posts can be tagged with multiple categories, enabling complex many-to-many relationships and custom queries to improve data organization and API functionality.
-Due to time constraints and personal circumstances, including expecting my third baby this week, I was unable to introduce these larger changes in this submission.

-**Commit Message Quality:**
-Commit messages are now descriptive and clearly reflect the changes made, improving project history readability.
-*Please note:* This project was completed during a period of serious personal stress.
-I lost my grandfather, and my grandmother was hospitalized due to this loss.
-Because of these circumstances, I had to complete the project in a hurry and was unable to maintain detailed commit messages throughout.
-I appreciate your understanding.

-I am eager to continue developing my skills and look forward to applying these improvements in upcoming projects.
-I am planning to pursue a career as a data analyst, and receiving this certification is important for progressing with Code Institute’s next course.
-Thank you for your consideration and understanding.
+# Custom Backend Models:
+All core backend models (Post, Profile, Comment, Follower, Like) have been updated with small, safe enhancements that provide scope for future customization.
+Examples include snippet previews, status checks, convenience methods, and helper functions that make the backend more maintainable and extendable without affecting frontend functionality.

 ---